AnthonissenBert/Notes/Oneshots/HP_murder_mystery/Plot.md

 - other magical users
 - constructs
 - undead
+# Plot
-## mingle around the other students and teachers
+## Mingle around the other students and teachers
 ### get to know the system
 ### go to a class
 ### hang out in the common rooms